nclarius/pyPL/CPL/README.md

 After specifying your input in the source code, **execute `main.py` in a terminal to view the output.**

 ### If you would like to understand what's going on under the hood
+- The directory `CPL` contains the program files for classical logic, `IPL` the ones for intuitionistic logic.
+  The structure in these two versions is the same:
-- `main.py` is the main module from which the computations are run.
+  `main.py` is the main module in which input is specified and from which the computations are run.
-  `expr.py` defines the language, and `model.py` the models, of logic.
+  `expr.py` defines the language, and `model.py` the models, of the logic.
 - The interesting part for you are the `denot` methods in each of the expression classes in `expr.py`.
   Compare how the formal definitions can be translated into code almost 1:1, and try to follow why the implementation works the way it does, especially the loop logic for the quantifiers.